Compare

 Beyond its monthly software fees, it’s also important to account for the other costs of using Revel’s POS system, including installation fees, hardware, and the payment processing fees for Revel Advantage.
 While you may be able to offset some hardware fees if you’re switching from another iPad-based POS system, Revel is still one of the priciest restaurant POS systems out there.

 Of course, not every restaurant needs the kind of bespoke POS system that Revel provides.
-For independent restaurants with one or just a few locations, the price of Revel’s POS system may be too steep for features that can’t or won’t be used.
+For the majority of FSRs and QSRs, the price of Revel’s POS system may be too steep for features that can’t or won’t be used.
+Not to mention, Revel’s expensive software, restrictive contracts, and expensive payment processing fees also make the solution a poor fit for growing businesses that need the free cash flow and flexibility to scale quickly.

 Clover POS is a cloud-based POS system that runs on an Android operating system and proprietary hardware.
 Unlike other restaurant POS systems, the Clover system is made up of a series of apps that can be downloaded to meet the needs of restaurants, retailers, and other small businesses.